News & Publications

 By 'LGBTI ageing research' we mean research that is related to the process of growing old, the experiences of those typically categorised as older, and the delivery of services or other resources (e.g. informal care) to older people who identify as lesbian, gay, bisexual, transgender and intersex, and those who might describe themselves in different ways (e.g. gender diverse, queer or two-spirit).

-The Position Paper is being developed by the AAG policy team, steered by a panel of gerontologists:
+Projects conducted by AAG staff steered by a panel of gerontologists

 Carrie Hayter, Carrie Hayter Consulting